 Rev. Elaine M. Flake

 Long recognized as a powerful preacher, teacher and role model with a gift for reaching worshippers of all ages, the Reverend Margaret Elaine M. Flake has been impacting the many lives she touches at The Greater Allen A.M.E.
 Cathedral in New York City, where she serves as co-pastor with the Reverend Floyd H. Flake until May, 2020.
 Upon the retirement of Dr. Floyd Flake, she received an appointment as Senior Pastor.
 She continues to dedicate her life to the betterment of others by leading in Christian education, evangelistic, and outreach ministries.

-Fondly called Reverend Elaine by the GAC congregation, she and her husband founded the Allen Christian School in 1982.
-She was also instrumental in developing the Allen Women's Resource Center which houses women and children who are victims of domestic violence.
+Fondly called “Reverend Elaine” by the GAC congregation, she and her husband founded the Allen Christian School in 1982.
+She was also instrumental in developing the Allen Women's Resource Center, which houses women and children who are victims of domestic violence.
 She acts as Advisor to the Missionary Department, and many of the other ministries at Allen, and as Advisor/Coordinator of the Allen Women's Ministry Department.
 Each year over 1,000 women from across the country and the Caribbean attend the retreats she hosts.
-Reverend Elaine has played a crucial role in increasing the membership of The Greater Allen A.M.E Cathedral to over 15,000.
+Reverend Elaine has played a crucial role in increasing the membership of The Greater Allen A.M.E Cathedral to over fifteen thousand.
 She mentors many male and female leaders in the New York City area and is frequently invited to speak throughout the country.